Earth Liberation Front: History

 As the ELF was becoming well established through its actions, on 21 June 1998, the United States Forest Service wildlife research center near Olympia, Washington was set on fire with "Eco-Defense" and "Earth Liberation" spray-painted on construction machinery, which had received extensive damage in New Jersey on the 2nd Feb.
 Both the actions were claimed jointly by the ALF & ELF and were estimated to have caused one of the worst damages yet, estimated at $1.9 million.
-The same claim was made when 310 animals were taken from a fur farm involved in experimental research-based in Madison, Wisconsin, which were stolen on the 3rd of July.
+The same claim was made when 310 animals were taken from a fur farm involved in experimental research based in Madison, Wisconsin, which were stolen on the 3rd of July.

 Actions

-Actions claimed by both the ALF and ELF jointly have appeared across the globe, nearly as much as the ELF has, causing more activists from the ALF and other movements to become involved; believing in "No Compromise in Defence of Mother Earth", a popular Earth First! the slogan used and populated in the 1980s.
+Actions claimed by both the ALF and ELF jointly have appeared across the globe, nearly as much as the ELF has, causing more activists from the ALF and other movements to become involved; believing in "No Compromise in Defence of Mother Earth", a popular Earth First! slogan used and populated in the 1980s.

 Despite this, in comparison to the ALF, there have been few communiques in recent years that have been released to the media or ELF Press Offices.
 This is largely due to the style of the ELF, who are much less likely to report their actions, or even leave a message to notify their targets regarding why they have been attacked.

-Although ALF and ELF combined actions have continued, one of the latest string of jointly claimed arsons was publicised was in November 2002, when activists sent a communique to Bite Back and also the ELF Press Office, claiming responsibility for the arson at Mindek Brothers Fur Farm.
+Although ALF and ELF combined actions have continued, one of the latest strings of jointly claimed arsons was publicised in November 2002, when activists sent a communique to Bite Back and also the ELF Press Office, claiming responsibility for the arson at Mindek Brothers Fur Farm.
 In a press release, the groups stated the reason for their action:

-In popular culture

-Folk musician David Rovics performs a song dedicated to the ELF called "Song for the Earth Liberation Front".

-In the novel by Nicholas Evans, The Divide, a main character is involved in ELF activities.

-Edward Abbey's 1975 novel, The Monkey Wrench Gang, treats eco-terrorists battling forces of growth and development in the U.S. southwestern desert.
+Legacy

-In 2011, a documentary on the ELF by Academy Award-nominated filmmaker Marshall Curry entitled If a Tree Falls: A Story of the Earth Liberation Front had its premiere at the Sundance Film Festival.
-It has since been released on DVD by Oscilloscope Laboratories.
-It was broadcast on BBC Four in February 2012 as part of the Storyville documentary series.
+Marshall Curry created a 2011 documentary about the ELF, If a Tree Falls: A Story of the Earth Liberation Front.

-In 2005, the ELF were the subject of a CBS 60 Minutes report called "Burning Rage" and another from CNN.

-In 2009 the ELF were the subject of a documentary called Green with a Vengeance.
+In 2022, The ELF was the subject of the 2022 BBC podcast series Burn Wild.

-In Season 2, Episode 9 of the crime show Criminal Minds, ELF is parodied by the almost identical, fictional, EDF (Earth Defense Front).